NethermindEth/Forta-Agents/PancakeSwap-Bots/Large-Delegators-Vote-Change/README.md

     - `newBalance`: The new vote balance of the delegate.

 - CAKE-10-4
-  - Triggered when a `DelegateVotesChanged` event is detected, the `previousBalance` is `0` and `newBalance` is equal or greater than `ABSOLUTE_THRESHOLD`.
+  - Triggered when a `DelegateVotesChanged` event is detected, and `newBalance` is equal or greater than `ABSOLUTE_THRESHOLD`.
-  - Severity is always set to "Info".
+  - Severity is always set to "Critical".
-  - Type is always set to "Info".
+  - Type is always set to "Suspicious".
   - Metadata contains:
     - `delegate`: The address of the delegate.
     - `previousBalance`: The previous vote balance of the delegate.